vectordotdev/timber-js/packages/winston/README.md

 // Create a Winston logger - passing in the Timber transport const logger = winston.createLogger({
-  transports: [new TimberTransport(timber)],
+  transports: [new TimberTransport(timber)]
 });

 // Log as normal in Winston - your logs will sync with Timber.io! logger.log({
   level: "info", // <-- will use Timber's `info` log level,
-  message: "Some message", // <-- will also be passed to Timber });
+  message: "Some message" // <-- will also be passed to Timber });
 ```